Holder app integration

 Setup

-The SDK runs the same in browsers, Node, and React Native shells.
+Pure TypeScript — runs in browsers, Node, and React Native shells.
 WebAuthn passkey support requires a browser context (or a native bridge that exposes the WebAuthn API).

 WebAuthn / passkey lifecycle